2012-2013 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

-The athletic training education program is accredited by the Commission on Accreditation of Athletic Training Education (C.A.A.T.E.).
+The Athletic Training Education program is accredited by The Commission on Accreditation of Athletic Training Education (C.A.A.T.E.).

 The major programs in the Department of Movement Science provide students with broad theoretical and conceptual foundations for professional preparation in athletic training, exercise science, and physical education.
-The programs are designed to encourage the examination of philosophical, historical, psycho-social, scientific, ethical, and legal constructs of the professions.
+The programs are designed to encourage the examination of philosophical, historical, psycho-social, scientic, ethical, and legal constructs of the professions.
 In addition, the programs provide opportunities for majors and minors to complete appropriate fieldwork, clinical, and internship experiences to fulfill program requirements.

 The following programs are available: